 - Where You Plan to Ride Your Bike?

 Whether you plan to ride your bike in the city or on rural roads, factors such as terrain and motor power will be important.
 If you’ll mostly use it for commuting, then a lower-powered electric bicycle might suit your needs.
 On the other hand, if you’re looking for an e-bike with more range that can help tackle hills, go off-road or even carry additional weight like luggage or children, then consider models with medium to high power motors.
-Whether you want a folding ebike or a ladies electric bike with a traditional step-through frame, esen electric have some great deals available.
+Whether you want a folding ebike or a ladies electric bike with a traditional step-through frame finished with industrial powder coating, esen electric have some great deals available.

 For riders looking for a fast commute, factors such as hill-climbing power and battery capacity are less important.
 The rider will be relying on assistance from their motor when tackling hills or long distances.
 They’ll also need to make sure that they have enough charge in their battery to get them home once reaching their destination.
 You can buy an amazing quality folding bike for around £300 and they’re great for commuting or touring.

 - What Terrain Will Your E-Bike Be Used On?

 These factors are to help you decide the type of e-bike that will be most suited for your needs.
 Are you going to use it on rough terrain, or smooth surfaces?
 It’s also worth considering what charge time is appropriate for your lifestyle and where there are available charging points.
 For instance: if a bike has an eight-hour recharge time before getting up to full power, this might not work well as an office commute solution because the cyclist would need to find somewhere with access at lunchtime (or carry their charger in).
 It may make more sense for someone who can take longer rides out around town.

 You should figure out the type of cyclist you are and what your needs are before making a decision.
 For instance, if you’re an adventure seeker or looking to commute long distances, then consider going with a bike that’s geared towards these purposes.